indiana-university/rivet-icons/README.md

 ### `registerIcon()` function

-If there are no icons in the provided icon set that meets your needs, first [request a new icon](#request-a-new-icon) from the Rivet team.
+If the provided icon set does not have an icon you need, first [request a new icon](#request-a-new-icon) from the Rivet team.

 If you must proceed with designing your own SVG icon, follow these specifications so they best align with the provided icon set: